adventure-island/tensorlab/README.md

 # Tensorlab
-Tensorlab is a very versatile and flexible deep learning tool which can you very quickly setup experiments for time series data modelling and prediction, using Keras(with Tensorflow backend), it might be you next favorite toy once you get it working:)
+Tensorlab is a very versatile and flexible deep learning tool which can help you very quickly setup/execute/resume experiments for time series data modelling and prediction, using Keras(with Tensorflow back-end).

+Some highlights of Tensorlab:
+* Automatic folder creation for new experiment/model
+* Support resume and prediction
+* Automatic 'snapshots' generation for visual training progress monitoring
+* Automatic logging file generation to track all your experiment executions
+* Objected oriented code which is very easy to understand and customize

+Feel free to fork/customize the code for your needs! it might be you next favorite toy once you get it working:) The code should be a good baseline for your further development, if you have any question or tensorlab helped you, I'm happy to hear!

+# Requirements
 This tool requires basic understanding of the following concepts and frameworks
+* Data preparation for machine learning
 * Deep learning architeturs
    * Time series modelling
    * Hyperparameter tuning